muhammedadnanv/youtubev/README.md

 Certainly!
-Below is a technical write-up for the USB Locker project available at https://github.com/muhammedadnanv/usb-locker.git.
+Below is a technical write-up for the YouTubeV project available at https://github.com/muhammedadnanv/youtubev.git.

 ---

-# USB Locker
+# YouTubeV

 ## Overview

-USB Locker is a simple Python script that allows users to control access to USB storage devices on a Windows system.
-The script uses the `pywinusb` library to monitor USB devices and can either allow or block them based on user configuration.
+YouTubeV is a Python script that enables users to download videos from YouTube using the `pytube` library.
+It provides a command-line interface (CLI) to download videos in various formats and resolutions.

 ## Features

-- **Device Monitoring**: Monitors connected USB devices in real-time.
+- **Video Download**: Download YouTube videos with ease.
-- **Allowlisting**: Users can specify allowed USB devices, preventing unauthorized devices from mounting.
+- **Format and Resolution Options**: Choose from available formats and resolutions for downloaded videos.
-- **Blocking Mechanism**: If a USB device is not in the allowlist, it can be blocked from accessing the system.
+- **Command-Line Interface (CLI)**: Simple and straightforward interaction through the command line.

 ## Prerequisites